sweetlife999/SWP/reports/week5/sprint-review-notes.md

 On mobile view, two identical "Manage Events" buttons are displayed.
 One should be removed.

-### 2. No dedicated department for SEO and assistant
+### 2. No dedicated department for CEO and assistant

 SEO specialist and their assistant are not part of any existing SU department (Core, Active, Media).
 A separate department or role should be added so they appear on the Members page.